angelpena619/Budget-tracker/README.md

 ## Description

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.

-Offline Functionality:

-Enter deposits offline

-Enter expenses offline

-When brought back online:

-Offline entries should be added to tracker.

 ## User Story

-AS AN avid traveller I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+track my withdrawals and deposits with or without a data/internet connection

 ### App screenshot